 Tao te Ching, 29

 The books: How to Survive Life (and Death), A Guide To Happiness In This World and Beyond, based on lessons (learned the hard way) by a three time near death survivor is now available everywhere.
-How to Get to Heaven (Without Really Dying) is due out early 2018, from Llewellyn Worldwide and will let you experience Heaven anywhere you are.
-It's now available for pre-order.
+How to Get to Heaven (Without Really Dying) is now available, from Llewellyn Worldwide and will let you experience Heaven anywhere you are.